This well-loved forever home of a family still attracts a little ball of fire.

 The one personal possession of James Jordan on display is a rifle he received from fiery abolitionist John Brown, of Harper’s Ferry fame.
 Everything else has been brought in from West Des Moines.

-Visitors can also enjoy the Underground Railroad history exhibits and artifacts displayed in the basement museum.
+Visitors can also enjoy the Underground Railroad history exhibits displayed in the basement museum.
 Pictures, artifacts and items from the Underground Railroad years which could once be found in Polk County make for an interesting, informative museum.

 James C. Jordan, a West Des Moines mover and shaker, was born in Virginia in 1813, and grew up on a farm.
 At the age of sixteen he was asked to join a runaway slave hunting party to find the “slave property” of one of his neighbors.
 The group tracked down slaves and returned them to their masters.
-The experience turned James Jordan’s stomach, transforming him into an abolitionist.
+The experience turned his stomach, transforming him into an abolitionist.

-At nineteen years old, he left for the state of Michigan, and a few years later went to Missouri to learn the cattle business, something that he was talented at doing.
+At nineteen years old, he left for the state of Michigan, and a few years later went to Missouri to learn the cattle business, something he was talented at doing.
 After the Iowa territory was opened up for settlers, James went to the West Des Moines area and picked a beautiful property to start his own cattle ranch.

 It lay beside the Raccoon River, and had good soil for grazing cattle, with the added bonus of stands of trees which were good for building.
 He built a log cabin for his new bride, Malinda, and for the six kids that came in rapid succession over the next couple of years.
-Meanwhile, his cattle ranch was prospering, bringing in money for the next step, which was to build their dream home.
+Meanwhile, his cattle ranch was prospered, bringing in money for the next step, which was to build their dream home.

 The Jordan House was also a place of southern hospitality, welcoming weary travelers in need of lodging.
 Local political leaders liked to come and socialize here as well, hosted by “Uncle Jimmy” Jordan.

-Besides being a successful cattleman, Jordan was also a public servant who served in the Iowa State Legislature, including the state Senate and the House of Representatives.
+Besides being a successful cattleman, Jordan was also a public servant in the Iowa State Legislature, including the state Senate and the House of Representatives.
 He brought economic stability to West Des Moines and positively affected the lives of its citizens.
 He raised $70,000 to get a railroad stop built in West Des Moines.

 James also organized the State Bank of Des Moines, and served on the Polk Country Board of Supervisors.
 During his legislature years, he led the drive to relocate Iowa’s State Capitol from Iowa City to Des Moines.